Miguel219/Lab3-Routing-Algorithms/README.md

 ```
     python lsr.py
 ```
-The program will ask for your alumchat credentials and other needed data
+The program will ask for your alumchat credentials and other needed data like the paths for the topo file and the names file